Sourced Carrollian Fluids Dual to Black Hole Horizons: Geometry: Horizon Embedding

 To complement the fluid interpretation of the Carrollian structure, the following first-derivative quantities are introduced

 where the square brackets denote the anti-symmetrization of indices.
-The first quantity, $\varphi_i$, is the Carrollian acceleration; whereas, the second one, $\varpi_{ij}$, is the Carrollian vorticity \cite{Donnay_2019}.
+The first quantity, $\varphi_i$, is the Carrollian acceleration; while the second quantity, $\varpi_{ij}$, is the Carrollian vorticity \cite{Donnay_2019}.
 These quantities also appear in the commutation relations of the vectors defined above, as demonstrated in \cite{freidel2022carrollian}.

 Both the kinematics and the dynamics of the geometric structure introduced in this section can be conveniently studied by introducing two deviation tensors associated with the tangent vector $l^a$ and the rigging vector $k^a$.
 These tensors will prove useful as the deformation of the hypersurface $\mathscr{N}$ plays a crucial role in the dynamics of the dual Carollian fluid.
 We define the deviation tensors $\mathcal{S}$ as the following: